Unmanned Ground Vehicle Market Size and Share

 Unmanned Ground Vehicle Market Analysis by Mordor Intelligence

-The unmanned ground vehicle market size reached USD 3.02 billion in 2026 and is projected to increase to USD 4.45 billion by 2031, reflecting an 8.06% CAGR during the forecast period.
+The unmanned ground vehicle market size is expected to grow from USD 2.81 billion in 2025 to USD 3.02 billion in 2026 and is forecasted to reach USD 4.45 billion by 2031 at an 8.06% CAGR over 2026-2031.
 Momentum stems from widening defense procurement pipelines, accelerating warehouse and mining automation, lower solid-state LiDAR prices, and steady improvements in autonomy middleware.
 Military demand for casualty evacuation and counter-IED robots continues to drive volumes, while commercial buyers, particularly those in e-commerce, mining, and agriculture, account for the fastest incremental gains.
 Competitive advantages increasingly concentrate around software stacks, interoperability credentials, and robotics-as-a-service (RaaS) pricing, which together reduce switching costs for mid-tier logistics firms.
 On the supply side, falling sensor and battery costs, coupled with modest barriers to mechanical integration, provide smaller entrants with room to target niche white spaces.
 However, cybersecurity vulnerabilities, fragmented command-and-control standards, and power-density constraints still temper adoption in long-endurance and BVLOS missions.

 Key Report Takeaways